Four Soups to Eliminate Toxins

 This cereal is also really nutritious while promoting intestinal transit, which makes it great for when you want to do a total body cleanse.

 Cumin is an essential spice in our daily diet.
-It possesses powerful anti-cancer and anti-inflammatory properties that help expel bile and decongest the liver.
+It possesses powerful anti-inflammatory properties that help expel bile and decongest the liver.

 Onion and Artichoke Soup

-Artichokes are one of the most widely known vegetables for protecting the liver, and can be eaten directly or as a tea made from its leaves.
+In addition, artichokes are one of the most popular vegetables for protecting the liver.
+You can eat them directly or as a tea.

-Keep in mind that artichoke can add a bitter taste to the soup, especially if the leaves are used.
+However, keep in mind that artichokes can add a bitter taste to the soup, especially if you use the leaves.